jxnblk/blog/src/posts/static-site-generation-with-react.md

 The entry file is what webpack will read to build the bundle, and that is what the static-site-generator-webpack-plugin will use to generate HTML.

-For a single rendered page, you can skip react-router and create an `entry.js` file like the following.
+For a single rendered page, you can skip React Router and create an `entry.js` file like the following.

 ```js
 // entry.js with no routing